autogram-is/spidergram/README.md

 # Spidergram: Structural analysis tools for complex web sites

 Spidergram is a toolbox for exploring, auditing, and analyzing complicated web sites — particularly ones that use multiple CMSs, span more than one domain, and are maintained by multiple teams inside an organization.
-Although it works well for smaller projects, Autogram built it to overcome the roadblocks we hit when using existing crawling and inventory tools on our clients' complex, multi-site web properties.
+Although it works well for smaller projects, [Autogram](https://autogram-is) built it to overcome the roadblocks we hit when using existing crawling and inventory tools on complex, multi-site web properties.
 Using it to crawl your blog is a bit light swatting a fly with a Buick.

 ## Why this thing?